Moderate change in trend US stocks, T-bonds, US Dollar

-SPECIAL ANNOUNCEMENT – Wednesday, Dec.
-15, at 2 PM EST there will be a Fed Policy announcement.

-12/14 Recap: - The S&P opened with a 26 handle gap down and then dropped another 11 handles for an opening minute low.
-From that low, the S&P rallied 29 handles into a 9:45 AM high.
-From that high, the S&P zig zagged 53 handles lower into a 12:49 PM low of the day.
-From that low, the S&P zig zagged 41 handles higher into a 3:36 PM high.
-From that high, the S&P declined 20 handles into a 3:54 PM low.
-From that low, the S&P bounced 6 handles into the close.
+12/20 Recap: - The S&P opened with a 33 handle gap down and then declined another 58 handles into an 11:17 AM low of the day.
+From that low, the S&P gradually recovered 40 handles into the close.

 Coming events